mattvend/GpuStreams/README.md

 ## Using Streams
 A stream is a queue of device work.
-It is possible to take advantage of ![CUDA streams][CUDA streams] and ![CUDA events][CUDA events] in 2 ways:
+It is possible to take advantage of ![CUDA streams][CUDA streams] and ![CUDA events][CUDA events] in 2 different ways:
 - Execute concurent kernels on the device, thus enabling parallel processing.
 To do so, kernel calls have to be placed in different non default streams.
-Kernel calls in the same stream are automatically synchronous, while using events allow to synchronize kernal calls in two separate streams.
+Kernel calls in the same stream are automatically synchronous, while using events allow to synchronize kernel calls in two separate streams.
 - and/or execute concurrent memory copies.

 ### how to use CUDA streams for concurent memory copies